digitalxs/NewPro-XFCE/README.md

-# PRO-Dark-XFCE-Edition
+# NewPro-XFCE
-A GTK-theme for the gnome desktop
+A GTK-theme for the XFCE desktop